eniolaadew/Number-Counter/README.md

 # 📝 Number Counter

 This is a simple program built with Javascript.
-It is a counter that has an increase and decrease function which update the displayed count in real time.
+It is a counter that has an increase and decrease function which updates the displayed count in real time.

 ---